dash-mode/dash-mode.github.io/_pages/cv.md

 Projects and Research
 =====
+_You may go to https://github.com/dash-mode?tab=repositories to view my public repositories_

 * Alexa-Facebook Marketplace (Summer 2019 - ongoing)
   * Create an amazon skill that connects to Facebook marketplace using the Facebook graph API.